Thomaarz/JavaWebAPI/README.md

 // Get a balise with an ID (It will search an element withe the id "myId" for each children of "htmlPage" WebElement myElement = htmlPage.getElementById("myId");

+// You can now get all children of your element List<WebElement> elements = myElement.getContents();

+// You can also edit the content of your element myElement.setContentMessage("This is the new text !");

+// You can add Identifiers
+myElement.addIdentifier("id", "theNewId");
+myElement.addIdentifier("class", "myFirstClass anotherClass");
+myElement.addIdentifier("style", "background-color: red; font-size: 12px");

 ```